Giraffe: Conservation status

-In 2016, giraffes were assessed as Vulnerable from a conservation perspective by the IUCN.
+In 2016, giraffes were assessed as Vulnerable from a conservation perspective by the International Union for Conservation of Nature (IUCN).
 In 1985, it was estimated there were 155,000 giraffes in the wild.
 This declined to over 140,000 in 1999.
 Estimates as of 2016 indicate there are approximately 97,500 members of Giraffa in the wild.
 The Masai and reticulated subspecies are endangered, and the Rothschild subspecies is near threatened.
 The Nubian subspecies is critically endangered.
+In 2025, the IUCN currently accepted four species of giraffe with seven subspecies.

 The primary causes for giraffe population declines are habitat loss and direct killing for bushmeat markets.
 Giraffes have been extirpated from much of their historic range, including Eritrea, Guinea, Mauritania and Senegal.
 They may also have disappeared from Angola, Mali, and Nigeria, but have been introduced to Rwanda and Eswatini.
 As of 2010, there were more than 1,600 in captivity at Species360-registered zoos.
 Habitat destruction has hurt the giraffe.
 In the Sahel, the need for firewood and grazing room for livestock has led to deforestation.
 Normally, giraffes can coexist with livestock, since they avoid direct competition by feeding above them.
 In 2017, severe droughts in northern Kenya led to increased tensions over land and the killing of wildlife by herders, with giraffe populations being particularly hit.

 Protected areas like national parks provide important habitat and anti-poaching protection to giraffe populations.
 Community-based conservation efforts outside national parks are also effective at protecting giraffes and their habitats.
 Private game reserves have contributed to the preservation of giraffe populations in eastern and southern Africa.
 The giraffe is a protected species in most of its range.
 It is the national animal of Tanzania, and is protected by law, and unauthorised killing can result in imprisonment.
-The UN backed Convention of Migratory Species selected giraffes for protection in 2017.
+The UN-backed Convention of Migratory Species selected giraffes for protection in 2017.
 In 2019, giraffes were listed under Appendix II of the Convention on International Trade in Endangered Species (CITES), which means international trade including in parts/derivatives is regulated.

 Translocations are sometimes used to augment or re-establish diminished or extirpated populations, but these activities are risky and difficult to undertake using the best practices of extensive pre- and post-translocation studies and ensuring a viable founding population.
 Aerial survey is the most common method of monitoring giraffe population trends in the vast roadless tracts of African landscapes, but aerial methods are known to undercount giraffes.
 Ground-based survey methods are more accurate and can be used in conjunction with aerial surveys to make accurate estimates of population sizes and trends.